 You must use Form IL-4562 if you are filing an Illinois income or replacement tax return and you reported the special depreciation on federal Form 4562.
-Individuals may also report special depreciation on federal Form 2106.
+Individuals who reported special depreciation on federal Form 2106 should also use Form IL-4562.